naresh-vunnam77/REACT_JS_NOTES/README.md

-# React Web Development Notes
+# React Web Development Notes and Exercises

 This repository contains comprehensive notes on various aspects of React web development.
 Whether you are a beginner or an experienced developer, these notes cover a wide range of topics to help you enhance your React skills.